 Clifden and Connemara

-The capital of Connemara is a jumping-off point for many of the region’s riches with many highlights of a visit to the west, like the ones below, within an hour of Clifden.
+Known as the capital of Connemara, Clifden is a jumping-off point for plenty of the region’s riches, with many highlights of a visit to the west within an hour of the seaside town.

 With its beguiling bogland and a rugged landscape coated in soft moss and peat, Derrigimlagh has been captivating ramblers and visitors for thousands of years.

-Kylemore has a fascinating history, it was built in 1868 as a private home for Mitchell Henry, a London eye surgeon turned Galway politician, and his family.
-After the tragic death of Mitchell's wife, Kylemore was sold to the Duke and Duchess of Manchester but in 1920, a group of Irish Benedictine nuns made it their home and still live there today.
+Kylemore Abbey has a fascinating history.
+It was built in 1868 as a private home for Mitchell Henry, a London eye surgeon turned Galway politician, and his family.
+After the tragic death of Mitchell's wife, Kylemore was sold to the Duke and Duchess of Manchester, but in 1920 a group of Irish Benedictine nuns made it their home and still live there today.

 People flock to Kylemore Abbey from far and wide to bask in the peaceful solitude: the main building is a magnificent structure, reflected beautifully in the water.
 You can take a fascinating tour of the abbey and its impressive interiors.